bluemarblepayroll/hashcraft/README.md

 * **eager**: always assign a value.
 When true it will always assign the key a value.
 * **key**: allows for aliasing keys.
 If omitted, the key will be the option's method name (api_url as noted above).
 * **meta**: used to store any arbitrary data that can be accessed with transformers.
-* **mutator**: defines the type of the data backing the method, defaulting to property.
-When the default property is used then it will simply assign the passed in value.
-Other values are: `hash` and `array`.
+* **mutator**: defines the *type of update* to be made to the underlying value, defaulting to `property`.
+When the default, `property`, is used then it will simply assign the passed in value.
+Some other options are: `hash` and `array`.
 When hash is used then the passed in value will be merged onto the key's value.
 When array is used then the passed in value will be pushed onto the key's value.
+For other types see the `Hashcraft::MutatorRegistry` file.

 ### Internationalization Support